 “For I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.”
 (NKJV)

 It doesn’t have to be a monetary donation to be a donation.
-You can also donate your time and the little things you have with the closest people to you who are in need.
+You can also bless others by donating your time with the little things you have with the closest people to you who are in need.

 There are always people in need around us.
 They don’t always need to be poor to be in need.

 In a broken world that is literally enslaved by economic and financial circumstances.
 The Word of God provides true freedom and peace of mind for the Christian, who will lack nothing in this world.
-Glory be to our amazing God!
+He gives us the strength to overcome our trials.

 About the author: Joseph Monroe is a Christian blogger that writes Christ-centered devotions at his website Redeemer Savior.
 He is an Apologist, a bilingual speaker, and just someone who really loves Jesus.